How to Say "There is a magic book in the meadow" in Korean | -아/어요 Grammar

 What does "There is a magic book in the meadow" mean in Korean?

-The Korean sentence "초원에 마법의 책이 있어요." translates to "There is a magic book in the meadow." in English.
-This line matches the English meaning, "There is a magic book in the meadow", but it keeps the mood soft.
-The "-요" ending makes it gentle and kind.
+The Korean sentence "초원에 마법의 책이 있어요." translates to "There is a magic book in the meadow." in English. "초원에 마법의 책이 있어요." is the kind of sentence you would hear in a Korean storybook.
+It is simple yet expressive, painting the scene of "there is a magic book in the meadow" with just a few words.

 Pronunciation guide: chowone mabeopui chaeki iteoyo.